marcmaliar/marcmaliar.github.io/about.markdown

 permalink: /about/
 ---

-I am a recent graduate of the University of Chicago in Computer Science and Mathematics.
-I like coding in a variety of languages, but my most proficient is Python, which I used for solving heterogeneous economic models using deep learning.
+Hi, I'm Marc!
+I currently work at Bank of America as a software engineer in the OTC regulatory reporting division.
+I graduated in 2022 from the University of Chicago in Computer Science and Mathematics.
+I like coding in a variety of languages, but my most proficient is Python, which I used for solving heterogeneous economic models using machine learning while I was in university.

-Recently, my passion has been learning Golang for web development.
 In the past, I have loved studying Vulkan, Wayland, and Arch Linux.

-In my free time, I transcribe songs on my Youtube channel.
+In my free time, I transcribe songs on my Youtube channel using my ear.
+I also like attending meetups for software engineers in NYC, especially ones organized by the NYC MLOps group.